MarcoAttene/TMesh_Kernel/README.md

 Before building TMesh_Kernel, you must obtain and build MPIR.
 Please look at mpir/README.txt for instructions.

-Once done with MPIR, return to the directory containing this README file and type:
+Once done with MPIR, return to the directory containing this README file, edit CMakeLists.txt at line 8 to enter the path containing mpir.a (or mpir.lib on Windows).
+Then type:
 ```
 mkdir build
 cd build